Back to Articles

 • Will + probate/letters of administration (where applicable): for inheritance-driven transfers.

-For most buyers, it is a resale purchase and the sale deed is the key document.
-If that deed is drafted or registered incorrectly, you can face problems later with bank processing, society transfer, mutation, and resale.
+For most buyers, it’s a resale purchase and the sale deed is the key document.
+If the deed is drafted or registered incorrectly, you can face trouble later with bank processing, society transfer, mutation, and resale.

-Below is a practical step-by-step flow.
-Your exact checklist can change if the property is inherited, jointly owned, under a home loan, tenanted, or part of an allotment/authority-managed development.
+Below is a practical flow that fits most resale deals.
+Your checklist can change if the property is inherited, jointly owned, under a home loan, tenanted, or part of an allotment/authority-managed development.

 Advertisement